KyveleConstantinaD/ga_op/README.md

-# ga_op (Genetic Algorithm for the Orienteering Problem)
+# ga_op (Genetic Algorithm for the Orienteering Problem) for personalised tourism routes in rural areas

-This repository contains a Python implementation of a Genetic Algorithm (GA) designed to solve the Orienteering Problem (OP). <br>
+This repository contains a Python implementation of a Genetic Algorithm (GA) designed to solve the Orienteering Problem (OP) for personalised tourism in rural areas. <br>

 Two different methods for initial population are available.
 Two different methods for parent selection are available; tournament and the new proposed methodology. <br>